IST-DASLab/PanzaMail/USER_STUDY.md

 #### Step 3.2: Full Fune-tuning
 In order to perform fine-tuning is possible, run `./train_fft.sh`.

 **NB:** It is likely that you will need to have access to more than one GPU to support the memory requirements of the FFT of Llama-3-8B.
-If you do not have access to this, please consider using Lightning AI.
+If you do not have access to this, please consider using a server cluster.

 <details>
     <summary> FAQs. </summary>